JiaFong/cvprw2020-cross-domain-few-shot-learning-challenge/README.md

     Available model list:  ResNet10/ResNet18.

-4. You can check the challenge websit if you need save and test your features.
+4. You can check the challenge website if you need to save and test your features.

 5. Test